$641,505Average Value$202Average Price per Sq Ft0Homes For Sale

 Charming prewar homes on display

-Spanning several decades and capturing multiple architectural styles, the neighborhood offers Dutch Colonials with barn-like gambrel roofs, Tudors with exposed wooden timbers and minimalist bungalow and Cape Cod homes.
+Spanning several decades and capturing multiple architectural styles, the neighborhood boasts Dutch Colonials with barn-like gambrel roofs, Tudors with exposed wooden timbers and minimalist bungalow and Cape Cod homes.
 Prices here range from the lower $500,000s to the lower $700,000s, depending on the property's square footage, age, and condition.
-“People like Cedarcroft because of the tree-lined streets, the large homes with unique architecture, and the value you get compared to more expensive neighborhoods that have the same feel, like Homeland and Roland Park are usually more expensive,” says Christopher Stumbroski, a longtime native of Baltimore County and Realtor with eXp Realty, LLC.
+“People like Cedarcroft because of the tree-lined streets, the large homes with unique architecture, and the value you get compared to more expensive neighborhoods that have the same feel, like Homeland and Roland Park, which are usually more expensive,” says Christopher Stumbroski, a longtime native of Baltimore County and Realtor with eXp Realty, LLC.

 Cedarcroft offers Tudor-style homes with exposed wood siding.